ldsouza/ldsouza.github.io/_posts/2017-03-01-crud-operations-in-sharepoint-using-the-rest-api.md

 comments: false
 title: CRUD Operations in SharePoint using the REST API
 ---
-## A New Post

-This is part 1 of the series in which I will be performing CRUD (Create, Read, Update, and Delete) against SharePoint entities using the REST Representational State Transfer (REST) interface.
+This is a blog post in the series 'CRUD Operations in SharePoint using the REST API'.
+In this series I will be performing CRUD (Create, Read, Update, and Delete) against SharePoint entities using the REST Representational State Transfer (REST) interface.

 The advantage of REST is that we can use http requests to retrieve or update SharePoint items without accessing any of the SharePoint libraries.

-Read SharePoint List Items
+### Read SharePoint List Items

 In this example, we will be reading a Customer List by making a GET Request.
 Set the name of the list you want to read from.
 In this instance our list name is Customers.

-The Javascript
+Javascript
 ```javascript

 // READ operation